Does drinking water ever make you feel nauseous?

 - 1/2 teaspoon sea salt

-Mix ingredients together and enjoy with a friend or two.
-Or, refrigerate in a container with a lid and it will last up to a week.
+Put all ingredients into a blender and blend until smooth.
+Drink immediately with a friend or two.
+Or, refrigerate in a container with a lid and it will last at least a week.

 Makes 8 servings